Loulé Market - Best Guide to the Algarve's Most Vibrant Market

 Are there Restuarants at Loulé Market?

 Where to eat at Loulé Market?
-Inside the Loulé Market there is a foodcourt with tables where you can sit down to rest or have a nice coffee with a pastel nata ( Portuguese custard tart) or a traditional Loulé pastry Folhado de Loulé .
+Inside the Loulé Market there is a food court with tables where you can sit down perfect for:

-Facing the outside of the market you will also find a variety of coffee shops and also restaurants.
+Facing the outside of the market, you will also find a variety of coffee shops and also restaurants.

 If you want to try one of these family run restautants we personally recommend;